NFabrizio/NMF/README.md

 4. Other scripts include generateData.sh which was run once for each of the data sizes.
 We re-used the same datasets for each algorithm, so you only need to execute this if you'd like to generate a dataset of a different size.
 First param is number of rows, second is number of features, and 3rd is the file name the dataset will be written to once generated. `./generateData.sh 10000 50 xtra_large_data.dat`

+5. To execute the python version of NMF for each dataset.
+This was used to help measure our speedup vs an already tuned library.
+   `python3 pythonNMF.py test_data/small_data.dat 10000 1 3`
+   `python3 pythonNMF.py test_data/med_data.dat 10000 5 6`
+   `python3 pythonNMF.py test_data/large_data.dat 10000 15 10`